junxit/us-congress-bills-114/metadata.md

 - 2015-01-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 401 - 0 (Roll no. 18).(text: CR H201)
 - 2015-01-13 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2015-01-16 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 4.
+- 2015-02-27 — Amendment SA 268 agreed to in Senate by Unanimous Consent.
+- 2015-02-27 — Amendment SA 268 proposed by Senator McConnell. (consideration: CR S1206; text: CR S1206) In the nature of a substitute.
+- 2015-02-27 — Became Public Law No: 114-3.
+- 2015-02-27 — Became Public Law No: 114-3.
+- 2015-02-27 — DEBATE - The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+33.
+- 2015-02-27 — Measure laid before Senate by unanimous consent. (consideration: CR S1206)
+- 2015-02-27 — Message on Senate action sent to the House.
+- 2015-02-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-02-27 — Mr. Rogers (KY) moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H1495-1497)
+- 2015-02-27 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by recorded vote (2/3 required): 357 - 60 (Roll no. 106). (text as House agreed to Senate amendment: CR H1495)
+- 2015-02-27 — Passed Senate with an amendment by Voice Vote.
+- 2015-02-27 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2015-02-27 — Presented to President.
+- 2015-02-27 — Presented to President.
+- 2015-02-27 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by recorded vote (2/3 required): 357 - 60 (Roll no. 106).(text as House agreed to Senate amendment: CR H1495)
+- 2015-02-27 — Senate amendment agreed to: Amendment SA 268 agreed to in Senate by Unanimous Consent.
+- 2015-02-27 — Senate amendment proposed (on the floor): Amendment SA 268 proposed by Senator McConnell.(consideration: CR S1206; text: CR S1206)
+- 2015-02-27 — Senate amendment submitted
+- 2015-02-27 — Signed by President.
+- 2015-02-27 — Signed by President.